DutchRetroGuy/AmigaAudioMixer/Documentation/Documentation.md

       NOTE: setting this option to 1 assumes CIA-A timer A is available for use.
       NOTE: the routine *MixerCalcTicks()* and the values mixer_ticks_last/best/ worst/average are only available if this option is set to 1.
+	  NOTE: this option should not be enabled if MIXER_EXTERNAL_IRQ_DMA is set with the goal of using Amiga OS interrupt handlers for the mixer interrupt.

       The option *MIXER_CIA_KBOARD_RES* is used to restore the keyboard for Amiga OS if *MIXER_CIA_TIMER* is set to one and *MixerRemoveHandler()* is called.
 If this option is not set, the CIA-A timer will merely be stopped.
 If this option is set, the CIA-A timer registers and control register A will be set such that the keyboard will function correctly in the OS.